Diversity and Inclusion Resources

 Advancing Diversity, Equity, and Inclusion at Cornell

 In this six-course certificate program for staff, you will hear from Cornell leadership about the importance of evolving a culture of diversity, equity, and belonging.
-Optional university-wide community conversations will be offered via zoom.

-Anti-Discrimination Resources
+Anti-Discrimination Resources:

 Cornell Programs